flyntwp/flynt-core/docs/general.md

 8. **do the same for submodule specified in and dynamically added to *areas***

   The final step for one module is doing the same construction logic for each of the module's area's sub modules.

+### Render construction plan

+The construction plan contains all the information needed to be rendered.
+The recursive rendering includes the following steps:

+1. **render construction plan for areas**

+  The recursive rendering starts by traversing down the module's areas rendering each module and joining the modules' rendering output to one HTML string for each area.

+2. **apply general filter *WPStarter/renderModule***

+  This filter is called for every module.
+This is the designated place to define general rendering rules like e.g. integrating a template engine.

+3. **apply module specific filter *WPStarter/renderModule?name={$moduleName}***

+  This filter can be used to target module specific rendering.